elixir-lang/elixir/lib/elixir/pages/references/syntax-reference.md

 ## Additional representations

 All of the constructs above are part of Elixir's syntax and have their own representation as part of the Elixir AST.
-This section will discuss the remaining constructs that are ultimately representated as one of the constructs above.
+This section will discuss the remaining constructs that are ultimately represented as one of the constructs above.

 ### Integers in other bases and Unicode code points